CanCanCommunity/cancancan/README.md

 ### 2. Check Abilities & Authorization

-The current user's permissions can then be checked using the `can?` and `cannot?` methods in the view and controller.
+The current user's permissions can then be checked using the `can?` and `cannot?` methods in views and controllers.

 ```erb
 <% if can? :update, @article %>